Spook65/Spook65/README.md

 - 🧠 Proficient in **C++** and **C#**
 - 🔧 Currently working with **Python, Java, and Assembly**
 - 🎮 Love experimenting with interactive and visual projects (like games and web apps)
+- 🌟 I’m still building myself up as a developer — learning new tools, sharpening my problem-solving skills, and working toward becoming a well-rounded software engineer.

 ---